rossmclane/test_repo/README.md

 # test_repo
-This is a public test repository
+This is a public test repository for all those who are new to GitHub.